histausse/ph0wn_2021_lost_legacy/README.md

 greet # start the program
 ```

-First test to see if it works: try the given credentials:
+Let's test `greet.mcd` to see if it works.
+Try the given credentials:

 ```
 Id : Niklaus Wirth